 Beyond that, train your managers to recognize the signs of burnout and have supportive conversations with their team members.
 The goal is to create a culture where discussing mental health is normalized, not stigmatized.
 When employees feel safe asking for help, they are more likely to address issues before they become crises, leading to a healthier and more resilient workforce.

-Encourage True Work-Life Integration
+Encourage Real Work-Life Integration

 The line between work and home has blurred, making "work-life balance" feel like an impossible goal.
 A better approach is to encourage healthy work-life integration, where employees have the flexibility to fit work into their lives, not the other way around.
 This requires creating a comprehensive wellness program that addresses physical, mental, and social well-being.